-- Freshmen and Sophomores must exclusively use their school-issued iPads unless they have written accommodations from the Academic and Learning Support Department.
-If they are enrolled in a class that requires the use of a laptop (eg AP Comp Sci), students can bring a laptop for that class only. - iPads are not intended for personal entertainment, such as gaming or serving as a duplicate cell phone. - While students are enrolled at Carondelet, the school will apply restrictions and security measures to ensure the device is used for educational purposes.
+- All students must bring their school-issued iPads to campus each day, as iPads are the required device for classroom learning and standardized testing.
+Freshmen, Sophomores, and Juniors must use their school-issued iPads exclusively.
+Seniors may bring a laptop, but the iPad remains required for all classes and testing.
+For courses like AP Computer Science, laptops will be provided during class as needed. - Students are responsible for maintaining updates to apps and the operating system for their Carondelet issued device. - iPads are not intended for personal entertainment, such as gaming or serving as a duplicate cell phone. - While students are enrolled at Carondelet, the school will apply restrictions and security measures to ensure the device is used for educational purposes.